 His efforts were recently recognized by Northrop Grumman Corporation with their “Excellence in Volunteerism Award”, one of only 11 given out worldwide.

-Mr. Cramsie is a former aircraft mechanic for PSA, and now Production Environmental Test Technician at Northrop Grumman Mission Systems Environmental Stress Screening lab.
+Mr. Cramsie is a former aircraft mechanic for PSA, and is now an airworthiness systems engineer with Northrop Grumman.
 This labor of love and way for Cramsie to “give back to our country and the US Marine Corps” will likely last another 3-5 years before the Dauntless is finished.